icarofua/vehicle-rear/README.md

 ![Alt text](fig2.png)

-As another contribution, we discuss and compare three alternative architectures that explore the same features but using additional streams and temporal information.
+As another contribution, we present three alternative architectures that explore the same features but using additional streams and temporal information.

 ![Alt text](fig3.png)